LSBUGPG/raycast-tutorial/README.md

 There is a potential issue which could occur if the ray origin started behind the camera.
 In that case, the spot might be placed at the end of the laser line even if the ray didn't intersect anything.

-To address this we can tell Unity to render the spot only in the case that ray hits an object.
-To do that, we can change our `if` conditional to an `if`...`else`.
-With an `else` directive, the bracketed section after the `else` statement is executed only if the condition is not true.
+To address this we can tell Unity to render the spot only in the case that the ray hits an object.
+To do that, we can change our `if` conditional to an `if` ... `else` statement.
+With an added `else` directive, the bracketed section after the `else` statement is executed only if the condition is not true.

 ```cs
 if (Physics.Raycast(transform.position, transform.forward, out RaycastHit hit, distance))